fleecehold/fleecehold.github.io/_posts/2021-08-22-hounslow-coucil-fail.md

   overlay_filter: rgba(0, 0, 0, 0.5)
   teaser: /assets/images/hounslow-teaser.jpg
 excerpt: >
   The council approved plans for 7 rooftop flats at Manor Vale, Brentford.
-Was this a mistake?
+But was this a mistake?
 description: "Hounslow Council fail Manor Vale - Fleecehold.com"
 ---